AI-Powered development studio | Now delivering 10x faster

 Docker vs Kubernetes

-Docker and Kubernetes are often mentioned together but solve fundamentally different problems.
-Docker is a containerization platform that packages applications into portable containers, while Kubernetes is an orchestration system that manages, scales, and deploys those containers across clusters of machines.
-Understanding where Docker ends and Kubernetes begins is essential for making the right infrastructure decisions for your team and project.
+Docker and Kubernetes are often mentioned together but solve fundamentally different problems — and they are not competitors.
+Docker is a containerization platform that packages applications and all their dependencies into portable, reproducible containers.
+Kubernetes is an orchestration system that manages, scales, and deploys those containers across clusters of machines.
+Think of Docker as the shipping container and Kubernetes as the port that manages thousands of those containers.
+Understanding where Docker ends and Kubernetes begins is essential for making the right infrastructure decisions — and avoiding the common mistake of adopting Kubernetes before you actually need it.

 Quick Overview